Henry VIII

 Act 1, Scene 1 (885-90, the Duke of Buckingham complains to Norfolk about Cardinal Wolsey’s self-interested handling of the English-French negotiations at the Field of the Cloth of Gold; the two men discuss the Cardinal’s shortcomings, but Wolsey orders Buckingham arrested on a charge of treason.)

-Norfolk also offers some interesting analysis of their opponent, saying, “There’s in him stuff that puts him to these ends” (886, 1.1.58).
+To what Buckingham has said, Norfolk adds some interesting analysis of their opponent Wolsey, saying, “There’s in him stuff that puts him to these ends” (886, 1.1.58).
 This lord goes on to describe Wolsey as a spider spinning a web from his own inner qualities: “Out of his self-drawing web, ‘a gives us note / The force of his own merit makes his way— / A gift that heaven gives for him, which buys / A place next to the King” (886, 1.1.63-66).

-What is at the base of this great advancement?
-Lord Abergavenny has a ready answer: it is the Cardinal’s pride (887, 1.1.68) One must realize that some of these great noblemen could themselves stake a claim to the English throne—Buckingham’s father, for example, had a claim through the Beaufort line.
-So their resentment of the commoner Wolsey is palpable and understandable—the man’s father seems to have been a wealthy merchant, but not an aristocrat.
-Yet, he has risen to a place closer to the king than any of them.
-[5]
+What fuels Wolsey’s great advancement?
+Lord Abergavenny has a ready answer: it is what Christianity tags as the first and worst of sins.
+Says his Lordship, “I can see his pride / Peep through each part of him” (887, 1.1.68).
+One must realize that some of these great noblemen could themselves stake a claim to the English throne—Buckingham’s father had a claim through the Beaufort line.
+[6] So their resentment of the commoner Wolsey is understandable—the man’s father was a successful merchant, but not an aristocrat.
+Yet, Wolsey has grown closer to the king than any of them, and he enjoys throwing his weight around in their presence.
+[7]

-The bad blood between Buckingham and Wolsey evidently goes both ways: when the two pass each other, Wolsey eyes him suspiciously, and his words make it plain that he is plotting mischief for Buckingham: he wants to meet with the duke’s overseer or surveyor, and says, “we shall then know more, and Buckingham / Shall lessen this big look” (888, 1.1.118-19).
+The bad blood between Buckingham and Wolsey evidently goes both ways: when the two pass each other, Wolsey eyes him suspiciously, and his words make it plain that he is plotting mischief for Buckingham.
+He wants to meet with the Duke’s overseer or surveyor, and says, “we shall then know more, and Buckingham / Shall lessen this big look” (888, 1.1.118-19).
+Buckingham, for his part, when Wolsey is out of earshot, calls him a “butcher’s cur” and “venom-mouthed” (888, 1.1.120), but admits that he doesn’t have the clout to take him down.

-But it all goes for nothing with Buckingham, who considers Wolsey nothing short of “corrupt and treasonous” (889, 1.1.156).
+But it all goes for naught with Buckingham, who considers Wolsey “corrupt and treasonous” (889, 1.1.156).
 What is the justification for such an extreme claim?
-Buckingham explains that he believes Holy Roman Emperor Charles V is in league with Cardinal Wolsey to break the peace with France (889, 1.1.174-90) since the Emperor feels threatened by that amity.
-No sooner does Buckingham broach this issue with Norfolk than he is, as if on cue, arrested for high treason.
-(890, 1.1.198-202)
+Buckingham explains that he believes the Holy Roman Emperor Charles V is in league with Cardinal Wolsey to break the peace with France since the Emperor feels threatened by that amity (889, 1.1.174-90).
+No sooner does Buckingham broach this issue with Norfolk than he is, as if on cue, arrested for high treason (890, 1.1.198-202).

-Buckingham realizes that the king has enlisted key subordinates against him, and realizes his day is over: “My life is spanned already; / I am the shadow of poor Buckingham …” (890, 1.1.223-24).
-Although Buckingham has been venting his resentment against Cardinal Wolsey throughout this scene, it seems fairly certain that his real enemy is none other than King Henry VIII, who surely does not trust this high-ranking nobleman.
-[8]
+Buckingham realizes that the King has enlisted key subordinates against him, and understands at once that his day is over: “My life is spanned already; / I am the shadow of poor Buckingham …” (890, 1.1.223-24).
+Although Buckingham has been venting his resentment against Cardinal Wolsey throughout this scene, his real enemy is King Henry VIII, who surely does not trust this dangerously high-ranking nobleman—given his ancestry, he is too close to being able to take the crown for himself.
+[10]

 Act 1, Scene 2 (891-96, Queen Catharine and Norfolk complain to Henry about Wolsey’s 16% tax on commerce; Henry sides with them against Wolsey by issuing a pardon to tax-evaders; Wolsey accuses Buckingham of treason, and this charge is bolstered by Buckingham’s own former surveyor; despite Catharine’s sharp questioning, King Henry is convinced of Buckingham’s guilt and commands that a trial be held.)

-King Henry seems grateful to Cardinal Wolsey for stopping what he believes is a full-on conspiracy on the part of Buckingham, but matters are more complex than that: Queen Catharine (that is, Catalina de Aragón, daughter of King Ferdinand of Aragón and Queen Isabella of Castile) has it in for Cardinal Wolsey.
-[9]
+King Henry seems grateful to Cardinal Wolsey for stopping what he believes is a full-on conspiracy on the part of Buckingham, but matters are more complex than that: Queen Catharine (that is, Catalina de Aragón, daughter of King Ferdinand II of Aragón and Queen Isabella I of Castile) has it in for Cardinal Wolsey, whom she sees as an enemy.
+[11]

-Catharine informs Henry that the Cardinal’s tax scheme has incensed his subjects, and Thomas Howard, second Duke of Norfolk, backs her with a detailed account of economic and social unrest: he explains that the clothiers have had to lay off “The spinsters, carders, fullers, weavers, who, / … / … are all in uproar …” (891-92, 1.2.33-36).
+Catharine informs Henry that the Cardinal’s tax scheme has incensed his subjects, and Thomas Howard, second Duke of Norfolk, backs her with a detailed account of economic and social unrest: he explains that the clothiers have had to lay off “The spinsters, carders, fullers, weavers….”
+These, he says, “are all in uproar …” (891-92, 1.2.33-36).
+Catharine may be a foreigner, but she seems to understand that this new tax is the sort of thing that might just bring down an English kingdom, if things aren’t set right with alacrity.
+Names such as Wat Tyler and Jack Cade come to mind.
+[12]

 Queen Catharine, however, isn’t buying this story, and she points out that this surveyor lost his job when the tenants complained about him (895, 1.2.172-76), but the surveyor drives home his point by insinuating that Buckingham referred to his father’s intention to assassinate King Richard III (895, 1.2.193-99), and that is quite enough for King Henry: “There’s his period— / To sheathe his knife in us” (896, 1.2.209-10).
-Perhaps Henry, a monarch as close to wielding absolute power as any in England’s history, has a touch of paranoia.
+Perhaps Henry, a monarch as close to wielding absolute power as any in England’s history, had a touch of paranoia.
+But then again, perhaps it wasn’t paranoia at all.
+[13]

 Act 1, Scene 3 (896-98, Sandys, Lovell, and the Lord Chamberlain mock French fashions and discuss Wolsey’s generosity in distributing favors, as he will at this evening’s feast.)

-This scene consists partly in mockery of French fashions, [10] but there’s also ambivalent praise of Cardinal Wolsey.
-Talking with Thomas Lovell [11] and the Lord Chamberlain, [12] Sandys [13] says of him, “Men of his way should be most liberal” (898, 1.3.61), implying that a great man of the church has much the same responsibility for spreading largess as secular lords.
+This scene at the English court consists partly in mockery of French fashions, [14] but there’s also ambivalent praise of Cardinal Wolsey.
+Talking with Sir Thomas Lovell [15] and the Lord Chamberlain, [16] Lord William Sandys [17] says of him, “Men of his way should be most liberal” (898, 1.3.61), implying that a great man of the church has much the same responsibility for spreading largess as secular lords.
+It may be distasteful to hear of a man of the cloth behaving corruptly or at least in a way that sidles up to corruption, but this is how authoritarian governments—and what else is a medieval or early modern monarchy but authoritarian?—usually operate.

-Act 1, Scene 4 (898-901, Wolsey presides as “monarch” during a courtly masque, and correctly espies King Henry amongst the masquers, who are also his courtiers; King Henry dances with Ann and is quite taken with her fine appearance.)
+Act 1, Scene 4 (898-901, Wolsey presides as “monarch” during a courtly masque, and correctly espies King Henry amongst the masquers, who are also his courtiers; King Henry dances with Anne Boleyn and is quite taken with her fine appearance.)

 ACT 2

-Act 2, Scene 1 (901-05, Buckingham’s trial for treason is discussed by two gentlemen; Buckingham reflects as he goes to the executioner’s block, and then does the standard things one might expect: says he is not guilty, pardons his enemies, and proclaims his continue loyalty to the King; rumors fly about King Henry’s supposed scruples about his marriage to Catharine.)
+Act 2, Scene 1 (901-05, Buckingham’s trial for treason is discussed by two gentlemen; Buckingham reflects as he goes to the executioner’s block, and then does the standard things one might expect: says he is not guilty, pardons his enemies, and proclaims his continued loyalty to the King; rumors fly about King Henry’s supposed scruples concerning his marriage to Catharine of Aragon.)

 The first scene closes with the information that King Henry is rumored to be expressing “a scruple” (905, 2.1.157) about his marriage to Catharine of Aragon.
-That scruple, as the Norton editors point out, [18] regards the fact that Henry’s brother Arthur was initially married to Catharine, but he died young and Henry wound up marrying her.
-In effect, Henry married his sister-in-law.
-But the real reason, thinks the First Gentleman, is that Cardinal Wolsey is preparing “to revenge him on the Emperor / For not bestowing on him, at his asking, / The archbishopric of Toledo …” (905, 2.1.161-63).
-[19]
+That scruple, as the Norton editor points out in footnote 2 for pg.
+905, regards the fact that Henry’s elder brother Arthur, the crown prince, was initially married to Catharine, but in 1509 (seven years after Arthur died in 1502 at the age of 15), Henry married his former sister-in-law.
+But the real reason, thinks the first gentleman, is that the ambitious Cardinal Wolsey is preparing “to revenge him on the Emperor / For not bestowing on him, at his asking, / The archbishopric of Toledo …” (905, 2.1.161-63).
+[24]

-Act 2, Scene 2 (905-09, Norfolk, Suffolk, and the Lord Chamberlain combine to denounce Wolsey; they blame Wolsey for introducing trouble between Henry and his virtuous wife for a self-interested reason: he wants Henry to marry the sister of the King of France; the King does not take kindly to Norfolk and Suffolk disturbing his private time; however, Henry extends a warm welcome to Wolsey and Campeius; Henry now plans to move on the divorce proceedings against Catharine, even though, as he reveals to Gardiner, he continues to appreciate the Queen’s charms.)
+Act 2, Scene 2 (905-09, Norfolk, Suffolk, and the Lord Chamberlain denounce Wolsey; they blame him for introducing trouble between King Henry and his virtuous wife: Wolsey wants Henry to marry the sister of the King of France; Henry bristles at Norfolk and Suffolk disturbing his private time, but extends a warm welcome to Wolsey and Campeius; Henry plans to divorce Catharine, even though, as he reveals to Gardiner, he appreciates her virtue.)

-This is followed by the prideful declaration spoken in proffered fellowship with Cardinal Campeius, “We live not to be griped by meaner persons” (909, 2.2.134), which sounds like something appropriate only for a prince to say, if anyone at all.
-At least for Henry, there’s probably some genuine emotion involved in his decision to abandon his virtuous Queen, even if the King stage-manages his feelings for maximum political effect, as when he says to Stephen Gardiner, [21] “Would it not grieve an able man to leave / So sweet a bedfellow?”
+This is followed by Wolsey’s prideful declaration spoken in proffered fellowship with Cardinal Campeius, “We live not to be griped by meaner persons” (909, 2.2.134).
+Such a remark seems appropriate only for a prince to say, if anyone at all.
+At least for Henry, there’s probably some genuine emotion involved in his decision to abandon his virtuous queen, even if he stage-manages his feelings for maximum political effect, as when he says to Stephen Gardiner, “Would it not grieve an able man to leave / So sweet a bedfellow?”
 (909, 2.2.140-41)

 Act 2, Scene 3 (909-12, Anne Boleyn says she sympathizes with Queen Catharine, but she also receives sage, saucy advice from a worldly older woman about what she would willingly do to become Henry’s queen; the Lord Chamberlain soon informs Anne that King Henry has declared her “Marchioness of Pembroke.”)

-So the conversation continues, both before and after the Lord Chamberlain enters and informs the young lady that King Henry has decided to honor her with the title Marchioness of Pembroke and a substantial income of 1000 pounds per year.
-(911, 2.3.60-65) Anne seems both fearful and excited at the same time—an understandable response to the attentions of so great a figure as Henry VIII.
+So the conversation continues, both before and after the Lord Chamberlain enters and informs the young lady that King Henry has decided to honor her with the title Marchioness of Pembroke and a substantial income of 1000 pounds per year, which would be worth perhaps nearly half a million pounds today (911, 2.3.60-65).
+[28] Anne seems both fearful and excited at the same time—an understandable response to the attentions of so great a figure as Henry VIII.

 Act 2, Scene 4 (912-18, Queen Catharine defends herself sharply against Wolsey, but then, disdainful of the domineering Cardinal, she walks out on the Church court’s divorce proceedings; Henry absolves Wolsey of undue influence in urging the divorce, taking the blame himself; the proceedings are left unsettled because of Catharine’s absence; Henry feels “played” by the Roman cardinals, and longs for the return of the sympathetic Cranmer.)